Devotion to Our Lady of the Snows

 As devotion to Our Lady of the Snows grew, the Oblates decided to look for a location for a shrine to be built in her honor.
 The search for a suitable site ended in February, 1958 with the purchase of 80 acres of farmland on the bluffs overlooking the Mississippi River Valley.
-It seemed an ideal location for the proposed National Shrine of Our Lady of
+It seemed an ideal location for the proposed National Shrine of Our Lady of the Snows.

 A newly formed Layman’s Association enabled lay men and women to take an active part in the development of the Shrine.
 The purchase of 20 additional acres became a reality through the generosity and dedication of the association.
 In the summer of 1958, work on the Shrine began.

 It was important that the Shrine be an exceptional example of modern architecture, and that the devotional sites be strategically placed throughout the Shrine’s acreage.
 The landscape architect, Emmet Layton, enhanced the natural beauty of the site by directing the planting of trees, shrubs and flowers at carefully selected spots.